shedskin/shedskin/doc/README.rst

 * Jaroslaw Tworek
 * Pavel Vinogradov

-As well as all the people that wrote and shared the 44 example programs.
+As well as all the people that wrote and shared all the example programs.